r-bellamy/LaravelWeatherAPI/README.md

 1. Has endpoints for getting the weather from https://www.weatherapi.com – with parameters to select a location

-2. Endpoints are seecured using username / password authentication (with login endpoints)
+2. Endpoints are secured using username / password authentication (with login endpoints)

 3. Uses JWT tokens for authentication